AsterTrack/AsterTrack/server/README.md

   - If successful: `clean.[sh/bat] source all`

-NOTE 1: On windows, you need to install <a href="https://www.7-zip.org/">7-Zip</a> for an automatic local installation.
-TurboJPEG library is provided as an auto-extracting .exe file, which you can execute for a systemwide installation, but 7-Zip allows the shell scripts to unpack it for a local installation.

-NOTE 2: On windows, both release and debug builds of the application by default expect the corresponding release and debug builds of the dependencies.
+NOTE: On windows, both release and debug builds of the application by default expect the corresponding release and debug builds of the dependencies.
 This can be disabled if you do not need to debug the dependencies:  <br>
 In CMakeLists.txt, change `set(LIB_DIR ${PLT_LIB_DIR}/debug)` to `set(LIB_DIR ${PLT_LIB_DIR}/release)` <br>

 ### Compilation